 Though many state stores had been selling CBD with low THC values since a 2014 law allowed them to do so, in 2017, State Attorney Curtis Hill announced that all CBD products needed to be removed from store shelves.
 In early 2018, Gov. Eric Holcomb put a stay on this order to remove CBD products while the state had time to legally clarify the rules around the products and selling them.

-Also in January 2018, the Indiana State Legislature unanimously voted to study the possibility of legalizing medical marijuana before the 2019 legislative session.
+In January 2018, the Indiana State Legislature unanimously voted to study the possibility of legalizing medical marijuana before the 2019 legislative session.